-Here are some observations from either my own experiences or experiences I have witnessed from the sideline.
+Here are some observations from either my own experiences or from what I’ve witnessed in the experiences of others.
 You’re welcome to use them if you would like to.

 - Anyone not upfront about what they need an artist for or what the artwork is being used for may be a toxic client (I bet most of the time).
 This may be because: